hibiyasleep/kagerou/README.md

 1. Open ACT.
 2. Plugins > OverlayPlugin.dll > Add 'Mini Parse' with any name.
+3. Read warning below.
-3. go to 'YOUR NAME HERE' tab, and set url as above.
+4. go to 'YOUR NAME HERE' tab, and set url as above.

+## Warning - **OverlayPlugin 0.3.3.11** Required!!!

+if you are using older version, settings WILL NOT saved!

+### How to Check

+1. Open ACT.
+2. Plugins > OverlayPlugin.dll > Click any tab, except 'General'
+3. If there's 2 buttons: you are on legacy.
+Get [Latest](https://github.com/hibiyasleep/OverlayPlugin/releases/tag/0.3.3.11) here.
+   There should be 3 buttons, named like this: "Copy", "Open DevTools", "Reload".

 ## Features / Screenshots